Elektriman/dot_problem/README.md

 If you know how to do it feel free to make a pull request and/or contact me.
 This code is under no Licence.
 It is free to use for any purpose.

-the renderer have been made a few hours after the first program.
+the renderer has been made a few hours after the dot_problem.py program.
 It plots all the paths in a grid to optimise screen space and avoid having a very tall or a very large plot of either one row or column.